 7. What are the cost considerations when selecting a social media collaboration tool?

 Consider free trials, pricing plans, team access levels, and advanced features.
-Solo creators may prefer budget-friendly tools like Buffer or RecurPost, while agencies might need premium options like Sprout Social or Hootsuite.
+Solo creators may prefer budget-friendly tools like Buffer or RecurPost, while agencies or content marketing teams might need more in-depth collaboration software like Sprout Social or Hootsuite for review and approval process.

 8. What is the difference between a collaboration tool and a platform?